COVID-19: Vaccine | Testing | Self-assessment | Patient & Visitor Safety | Visitor Policy

-Unresectable (Including Metastatic and Recurrent) Bile Duct Cancer Treatment
+Treatment of Unresectable (Including Metastatic and Recurrent) Bile Duct Cancer

-Added text about the results of a multicenter phase III trial in the United Kingdom (ABC-06 [NCT01926236]) that randomly assigned 162 patients with locally advanced or metastatic biliary tract cancer and documented radiologic disease progression on first-line cisplatin and gemcitabine and received either FOLFOX (folinic acid, fluorouracil, and oxaliplatin) with active symptom control (ASC) or ASC alone (cited Lamarca et al. as reference 7 and level of evidence 1iiA).
+Added text about a multicenter phase IIb trial in South Korea that randomly assigned 174 patients with metastatic biliary tract cancer that had progressed on first-line cisplatin and gemcitabine to receive fluorouracil and leucovorin with or without liposomal irinotecan (cited Yoo et al. as reference 8 and level of evidence 1iiA).

 This summary is written and maintained by the PDQ Adult Treatment Editorial Board, which is editorially independent of NCI.
 The summary reflects an independent review of the literature and does not represent a policy statement of NCI or NIH.
 More information about summary policies and the role of the PDQ Editorial Boards in maintaining the PDQ summaries can be found on the About This PDQ Summary and PDQ® - NCI's Comprehensive Cancer Database pages.

 This PDQ cancer information summary for health professionals provides comprehensive, peer-reviewed, evidence-based information about the treatment of bile duct cancer.
 It is intended as a resource to inform and assist clinicians in the care of their patients.
 It does not provide formal guidelines or recommendations for making health care decisions.